 A marble fountain, swimming pool, lake, pagoda and dog park can be found in this 300-year-old park, where locals and visitors congregate for seasonal events and concerts.
 The Pagoda atop Hampstead Hill – formerly called the Observatory – was built in 1890 and crowns the park, affording unobstructed city views.
-"From each level […] there is an amazing panoramic view of Baltimore.
-You can see all the way to the harbor in one direction and into downtown Baltimore in another," remarked one TripAdvisor user.
+Recent visitors called this pagoda unique and worth a visit.

 Patterson Park stretches across 137 acres in Baltimore City and is flanked by East Baltimore Street and South Patterson Park Avenue to the North and West, respectively and South Linwood and Eastern avenues along its eastern and southern borders.
 If you're planning to drive from the north, you can reach the park by taking Exit 59 off of Interstate 95 South, and continuing along Eastern Avenue for 2.5 miles or by taking Interstate 83 South to Pratt Street.
 You can also reach the park from the South by taking the Baltimore-Washington Parkway (295) into Baltimore and making a right on to Pratt Street or by taking Interstate 95 to 395 into Baltimore and turning right onto Pratt Street.
 Street parking is available surrounding the park.
 Several bus lines service Patterson Park as well.

 Access to the park is free, and visitors are welcome from dawn till dusk.
 If you do plan to visit in the evening, stay vigilant of your surroundings and avoid traveling alone as some Southeast Baltimore communities do have a history of crime.
-For additional safety tips, visit the Patterson Park neighborhood organization website.
-Pagoda opens its doors from noon to 6 p.m. on Sundays from mid-April to mid-October.
-Visit the official website for additional details on current events.
+The Pagoda opens its doors from noon to 6 p.m. on Sundays from mid-April to mid-October.
+Visit the official Friends of Patterson Park website for additional details on current events.